 Alongside its energizing qualities, the color expert suggests yellow will provoke feelings of ‘warmth and coziness’ that create the welcoming space your guests crave.
 ‘It is sunshine in your home and is perfect for spaces with a high level of activity – noise, laughter, and fun,’ Ruth explains.

 However, in a world of vast yellow tones, which one is best?
-For a ‘joyful, welcoming and optimistic space,’ Ruth recommends Little Greene’s Indian Yellow (opens in new tab) and Giallo (opens in new tab).
+For a ‘joyful, welcoming and optimistic space,’ Ruth recommends Little Greene’s Indian Yellow and Giallo.
 She adds that these colors are currently increasing in desirability, as color trends shift ‘from cooler grays and whites into warmer, richer natural stone and comforting sandy hues.’

 Plus, Ruth is not exclusive in her admiration for yellow hallways.
 Color psychologist Lee Chambers agrees with her choice, adding that a yellow hallway is likely to evoke feelings of happiness and vibrancy.
 ‘While as a color that can fatigue your eyes quickly, yellow is perfect in a hallway for creating a sunny welcome – and a creative burst as you leave,’ he says.